jimkc/Leetcode-Notes/Medium/DFS/Course-Schedule.md

     def hasCycle(self, lesson, visited, graph):

-        if visited[lesson] == -1: # The node being visited in the walking path will be marked -1 return True
+        if visited[lesson] == -1: # The node is visited in the current walking path return True
-        elif visited[lesson] == 1: # The node that has been walked through as the first node to others and has no  cycle return False
+        elif visited[lesson] == 1: # The node that has been walked through as the first node to others and has no cycle (already a safe path) return False
         else:
             visited[lesson] = -1 # Set as visited

+        # keep walking the pre nodes until
         for pre in graph[lesson]:
             if self.hasCycle(pre, visited, graph):
                 return True